JRC-projects/py_visualizer/README.md

 # py_visualizer

-_this is where a competent person would put some info_
+_this is where a competent person would put some useful info_